-Routine and Organization: Advice for Single and FIFO Parents – Child behavioral experts are in agreement that children flourish when their lives have structure and routine.
+Routine and Organization: Advice for Single and FIFO Parents – Child behavioural experts are in agreement that children flourish when their lives have structure and routine.
 It gives them an important sense of security and constancy, particularly in situations where parents are divorced and the children are trying to get used to the “new normal.”

-Single parents or FIFO parents often struggle maintaining a routine, particularly when parents come back or return to their FIFO work or in the wake of a divorce or separation that has everyone feeling disconnected and unstable.
+Single parents or FIFO parents often struggle to maintain a routine, particularly when parents come back or return to their FIFO work or in the wake of a divorce or separation that has everyone feeling disconnected and unstable.
 Sam from Sinchies is a FIFO parent and knows first hand that sometimes it’s a struggle getting back into routine when Daddy returns back from work.
 “When he’s away our routine is kept the same and there are less struggles, when he is home the routine is thrown out and little Miss becomes more defiant because she clearly doesn’t know what’s going on and what’s coming up next”

 Yet the establishment of a healthy routine offers the best hope for giving your children that feeling of safety and permanency they need to grow and develop.
 And it’s your best hope, as a single parent, for getting things under control, for maintaining discipline, and establishing a valid home environment for you and your kids.